triton-inference-server/pytriton/docs/installation.md

 ## Building binaries from source

-The binary package can be built from the source, which enables modifications to the PyTriton code, as well as the integration of other versions of the Triton Inference Server, including custom builds.
+The binary package can be built from the source, allowing access to unreleased hotfixes, the ability to modify the PyTriton code, and compatibility with various Triton Inference Server versions, including custom server builds.
 For further information on building the PyTriton binary, refer to the [Building](building.md) page.